Solutions of Yang-Mills theory in four-dimensional de Sitter space: Parallel transport

 \defn{3.4.3} The {\it parallel transport} along a path $\gamma: [a,b] \to M$ is defined by the following map

 where $\gamma^\uparrow$ is the unique horizontal lift of $\gamma$ passing through $p\in \pi^{-1}(\gamma(a))$.

 \rem{3.4.5} We observe that $T_\gamma$ is a bijection on fibres and thus on $G$.
 An interesting thing happens when $\gamma: [a,b] \to M$ is a loop i.e. $\gamma(a) = \gamma(b)$; one obtains a natural map from loops based at $\gamma(a) \in M$ to elements of $G$.
 The subgroup of all elements of $G$ that can be obtained in this way is called the {\it holonomy} group of the principle bundle $P$.
-This plays an important role in understanding the relation between certain topological properties of $M$ with the connection.
+This plays an important role in understanding the relation between certain topological properties of $M$ with the connection $A_\mu$.

 \defn{3.4.4} Let $(P,M,\pi)$ be a principal $G$-bundle equipped with a connection $1$-form $\omega$.
 Furthermore, let $(P_F,M,\pi_F)$ be associated with $P$ via the left action of $G$ on $F$.
-A {\it vertical subspace} of $T_{[p,v]}P_F$ is defined analogous to that of principal bundle i.e.
+A {\it vertical subspace} of $T_{[p,v]}P_F$ is defined, analogous to that of principal bundle, as

-Similarly, the {\it horizontal subspace} $H_{[p,v]}P_F$ can be defined as the orthogonal complement of $V_{[p,v]}P_F$.
+Similarly, the {\it horizontal subspace} $H_{[p,v]}P_F$ can be defined as the orthogonal complement:

 \defn{3.4.5} The {\it horizontal lift} of a path $\gamma: [a,b] \to M$ to the associated bundle $P_F$ and passing through $[p,v] \in \pi_F^{-1}(\gamma(a))$ is defined as

 where $\gamma^\uparrow(a) = p$.